Found in 46 Collections and/or Records:

-Scope and Contents The collection includes copies of early Olmsted planning documents and early photographs of the community.
-The bulk of the collection is organizational records of the community association, including: newsletters, meeting books, membership directories, scrapbooks, newspaper articles, reports, association correspondence, maps, and presentation boards for various community projects.
+The collection includes copies of early Olmsted planning documents and early photographs of the community.
+The bulk of the collection consists of organizational records of the community association.
+Materials include newsletters, meeting books, membership directories, scrapbooks, newspaper articles, reports, association correspondence, maps, and presentation boards for various community projects.